tytydraco/yessleep/out/I_found_a_creepy_photo_album_that_belongs_to_my_wife_but_she_denies_ever_seeing_it.md

 A darker, angrier version of her.

-I swallowed hard, my fingers watching my wife’s doppelgänger grow closer, seeing photos of her in my room with the shadow of herself watching her.
+I swallowed hard watching my wife’s doppelgänger grow closer, seeing photos of her in my room with the shadow of herself watching her.

 My vision swam and I felt sick.
 Snapping the album shut, I wedged it under my arm and fled the attic, taking the stairs two steps at a time down from the attic.
 As I closed the door and leaned my head against it, I took a slow shuddering breath.